System Design Space

 Part 4

-TLS, threats, cryptography, and Wi‑Fi and mobile networks.
+TLS, threat models, cryptography, and the constraints of Wi-Fi and mobile networking.

-• Estimating RTT and understanding how the network affects the latency budget.
+• Estimating RTT and seeing where the network begins to consume the latency budget.

-• Knowledge of routing is useful for architectures with global traffic.
+• Knowledge of routing is crucial for architectures that serve users across regions.

-• Network failures and their models are critical to the reliability of distributed systems.
+• Network failure modes are central to the reliability of distributed systems.

 Related chapters